rotundasoftware/cartero/README.md

 * Parcel directories also contain an `assets.json` file, which enumerates the assets used by the parcel.
 * The `package_map.json` file contains a hash that maps absolute package paths (shashumed for security) to package ids.
 * The `view_map.json` file contains a hash that maps view paths (relative to the view directory, shashumed for security) to parcel ids.

-## FAQ

-#### Q: What about client side templates?

-You can include client side templates in your packages using a `template` key in your `package.json` file that behaves in the exact same was a the style key.
-The `assets.json` file for a parcel (and the data returned by the cartero hook) will then contain an entry for templates required by that parcel, just like the one for styles, which you can then inject into the view's HTML.
-However, if you plan to share your packages we recommend against this practice as it makes your packages difficult to consume.
-Instead we recommend using a browserify transform like [node-hbsfy](https://github.com/epeli/node-hbsfy) or [nunjucksify](https://github.com/rotundasoftware/nunjucksify) to precompile templates and `require` them explicitly from your JavaScript files.

 #### Q: Does cartero address the issue of cache busting?